 How do I use the LastPass app for Android?

 LastPass for Android is an application that will allow you to carry your LastPass data around with you.
-As always, this data can only be unlocked using your email address and password.
+As always, this data can only be unlocked using your email address and master password.

 If you have permitted offline access when you enabled Multifactor Authentication, the LastPass mobile app can store a locally cached version of your Vault so that it can be accessed when you do not have internet connectivity.